Basic information on the Group

 Income from the sales of products and services, adjusted for indirect taxes and discounts, is presented as revenue.

-Avidly has adopted IFRS 15 Revenue from contracts with customers standard on 1 January 2018 and has revised its accounting policies accordingly.
 Revenue is recognized when the service has been rendered and the control has been transferred to the customer.
-The control is transferred when the Group is entitled to receive payment from the service, the risks and benefits are transferred to the customer, and customer has approved the service.
+The control is transferred when the Group is entitled to receive payment from the service, the risks and benefits are transferred to the customer, and the customer has approved the service.

 Other operating income